tiptenbrink/thesis/finalpresentation.md

 Next, there are many possible optimizations possible in my checker implementations.
 I implemented the simplest possible logic for reasoning over cumulative constraints, but algorithms used in solvers use a number of tricks to increase performance.
 These could also be applied to my checker.

 Solvers could record so-called "hints", additional information that could speed up checkers and simplify them further.

-The simple methodology I proposed could be expanded, in particular by also including methods to help the formal verification part, since that is currently the biggest difficulty.

 # Summary